Pacaraima Mountains: Geography

 The range extends from west to east for over 800 km.
 Its highest peak is Mount Roraima at 2810 m above sea level, a tepui surrounded by cliffs 300 m high.

 It is geologically part of the Guayana Shield and biogeographically part of the Guayana Highlands.The mountains form the divide between the Orinoco Valley to the north and the Amazon Basin to the south.
 They also serve as a natural boundary in the east–west direction, where they extend 800 km to form a border marker between Brazil and southeastern Venezuela and between Brazil and west central Guyana.

 Geology

-The Pacaraimas are a sandstone plateau underlain by a horizonal precambrian marine strata that arose in post-cretaceous time.
+The Pacaraimas are a sandstone plateau underlain by a horizontal precambrian marine strata that arose in post-cretaceous time.
 Erosion of the sandstone (the Roraima Supergroup) results in dramatic escarpments, the individual remnants of which are called tepuis.
 Mount Roraima, Mount Ayanganna and Mount Wokomung are some of the more well-known examples.

 Numerous rivers originate in these mountains and on their way down they plunge spectacularly to form some picturesque waterfalls.
-A beautiful example of this is the Kaieteur Falls in Guyana and Angel Falls.
+A beautiful example of this is the Kaieteur Falls in Guyana.
 The headwaters of the Mazaruni River and Ireng River are sourced in the Pacaraimas.